 Today’s blog post breaks down some of the most impactful technological developments B2B selling has seen in the last few years.
 Keep reading!

-Here are five important ways technology has permanently changed B2B selling.
+Here are five important ways technology has permanently changed the B2B selling process.

 1. Adoption of cloud-based CRM.